 In Article 358 of the Criminal Code, a "person responsible for a public service" is defined as the individual who "provides a public service in any capacity".

-1.1.5 Crimes against Public Authorities
+1.1.5 Crimes against Public Authorities/Public Administration entities

 The Decree peremptorily lists the crimes against public authorities that involve responsibility on behalf of the Entities.
 These are: